MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze,-gestures,-and-motion-controllers-in-directx.md

 # Gaze, gestures, and motion controllers in DirectX

-If you're going to build directly on top of the platform, you will have to handle input coming from the user - such as where the user is looking via [gaze](gaze.md) and what the user has selected with [gestures](gestures.md) or [motion controllers](motion-controllers.md).
+If you're going to build directly on top of the platform, you will have to handle input coming from the user - such as where the user is looking via [head gaze](gaze.md) and what the user has selected with [gestures](gestures.md) or [motion controllers](motion-controllers.md).
 Combining these forms of input, you can enable a user to place a [hologram](hologram.md) in your app.
 The [holographic app template](creating-a-holographic-directx-project.md) has an easy to use example.

 ## Gaze input

-To access the user's [gaze](gaze.md), you use the [SpatialPointerPose](https://msdn.microsoft.com/library/windows/apps/windows.ui.input.spatial.spatialpointerpose.aspx) type.
+To access the user's [head gaze](gaze.md), you use the [SpatialPointerPose](https://msdn.microsoft.com/library/windows/apps/windows.ui.input.spatial.spatialpointerpose.aspx) type.
 The holographic app template includes basic code for understanding gaze.
 This code provides a vector pointing forward from between the user's eyes, taking into account the device's position and orientation in a given [coordinate system](coordinate-systems-in-directx.md).